Chris Kirby, interview: on co-writing, songwriting outside your comfort zone and building a solid songwriting reputation

 When we are younger and still developing, it’s easy to become overly proud of our creations.
 We think we are already the best that we can be, that others don’t have anything to teach us, or we don’t believe that other people might know better than we do.

-This is why I resisted writing for other artists and writing with other artists… I should have started co-writing sooner.
+I resisted writing for other artists and writing with other artists… I should have started co-writing sooner.

 What advice would you give a developing songwriter?